-Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed ave NOT followed the recommendation in full for the whole period above.
-We have disclosed $\dots^4$ 8.3 A listed entity which has an equity-based remuneration scheme should: (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it. our policy on this issue or a summary of it: ☐ in our Corporate Governance Statement OR ☐ at www.allianceairlines.com.au an explanation why that is so in our Corporate Governance Statement OR we do not have an equity-based remuneration scheme and this recommendation is therefore not applicable OR we are an externally managed entity and this recommendation is therefore not applicable ADDITIO NAL DISCLOSURES APPLICABLE TO EXTERNALLY MANAGED LISTED ENTITIES - Alternative to Recommendation 1.1 for externally managed listed entities: The responsible entity of an externally managed listed entity should disclose: (a) the arrangements between the responsible entity and the listed entity for managing the affairs of the listed entity; (b) the role and responsibility of the board of the responsible entity for overseeing those arrangements. the information referred to in paragraphs (a) and (b): in our Corporate Governance Statement OR at [insert location] an explanation why that is so in our Corporate Governance Statement - Alternative to Recommendations 8.1, 8.2 and 8.3 for externally managed listed entities: An externally managed listed entity should clearly disclose the terms governing the remuneration of the manager. the terms governing our remuneration as manager of the entity: in our Corporate Governance Statement OR at [insert location] an explanation why that is so in our Corporate Governance Statement
+Corpora Corporate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
+We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
+We have disclosed \dots^4 ADDITIO ADDITIONAL DISCLOSURES APPLICABLE TO EXTERNALLY MANAGED LISTED ENTITIES ISTED ENTITIES Alternative to Recommendation 1.1 for externally managed listed entities: the information referred to in paragraphs (a) and (b): □ an explanation why that is so in our Corporate Governance Statement The responsible entity of an externally managed listed entity should disclose: at [insert location] (a) the arrangements between the responsible entity and the listed entity for managing the affairs of the listed entity; (b) the role and responsibility of the board of the responsible entity for overseeing those arrangements.
+1 Alternative to Recommendations 8.1, 8.2 and 8.3 for externally managed listed entities: the terms governing our remuneration as manager of the entity: ☐ an explanation why that is so in our Corporate Governance Statement An externally managed listed entity should clearly disclose the terms governing the remuneration of the manager.